SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 File menu.
 In the latter case, the new test case will appear immediately below the previous test case.

-Selenium-IDE does not yet support loading pre-existing test cases into a test suite.
-Users who want to create or modify a test suite by adding pre-existing test cases must manually edit a test suite file.
+Selenium-IDE also supports loading pre-existing test cases by using the File -> Add Test Case menu option.
+This allows you to add existing test cases to a new test suite.

 A test suite file is an HTML file containing a one-column table.
 Each cell of each row in the <tbody> section contains a link to a test case.